tq-o/cs326-final-kappa/docs/milestone1.md

 ![Image of Wireframe](https://github.com/tq-o/cs326-final-kappa/blob/main/docs/kappa%401.25x.png)
 # HTML/CSS/Bootstrap mockups
-![Imange of Log in](https://github.com/tq-o/cs326-final-kappa/blob/main/docs/Capture5.JPG)
-![Image of welcome page](https://github.com/tq-o/cs326-final-kappa/blob/main/docs/Capture.JPG)
+![Imange of Log in](https://github.com/tq-o/cs326-final-kappa/blob/main/docs/Capture5.JPG) That is the picture for Log-In page which signal that each users will have their own account and can personalize their choices.
+![Image of welcome page](https://github.com/tq-o/cs326-final-kappa/blob/main/docs/Capture.JPG) The welcome page will signal users they successfully logged in and will be given direction to the next step.
 ![Image of activities](https://github.com/tq-o/cs326-final-kappa/blob/main/docs/Capture3.JPG)
+The list of activities can be viewed if they chose to pick acitivites on their own.
+If they want to do the recommended pack, it will skip this page and go on to lead them to activities sections as desmonstrated in wireframe.
 ![Image of video](https://github.com/tq-o/cs326-final-kappa/blob/main/docs/Capture2.JPG)
+This is the representation of video activities for exercising.
 ![Image of music](https://github.com/tq-o/cs326-final-kappa/blob/main/docs/Capture4.JPG)
+This is the representation of singing/listening to music activity. <br>
+More activities will be added after a more robust research and implementation.